widelang/draft/README.md

 thing.doSomething()
 ```

-You can use the Lambda Resolution as well:
+You can use the Lambda Constructor as well, and how that's bound to the Object instance, it says Wide that you want to create a new Object from that Entity's name:

 ```lua
 thing:= Thing.(do: true, what: "Nothing", when: "Always!")